CONTENTS

 The type of meat can be easily substituted but just be sure to use a secondary cut.
 This recipe requires low and slow cooking over a number of hours so it’s vital to have tougher meat that can withstand this length of cooking.
 We used a piece of round steak from a Scottish highland cow, grown by local farmers at Rivertree Farm.

 Use the best red wine you can afford or get your hands on.
 It really does make a difference.
 As a native dish from Burgundy, the recipe, of course, calls for a Burgundian red.
-I didn’t have one of those on hand but I did have a wonderful bottle of Bordeaux to use instead.
+I didn’t have one of those on hand, but I did have a wonderful bottle of Bordeaux to use instead.

+What is Bouquet Garni?
 Bouquet Garni is the French word given to a bunch of herbs.
-Usually they are tied together with string and popped into a pot where a casserole, stew, stock or soup is being prepared.
+Usually, they are tied together with string and popped into a pot where a casserole, stew, stock or soup is being prepared.
 They add flavour to the dish but are not eaten, hence why they are tied with string.
-Muslin can also be used to contain them and there are nifty little kitchen gadgets that you can buy to keep the herbs together.
+Muslin can also be used to contain them and there are nifty little kitchen gadgets like this herb infuser that you can buy to keep the herbs together.
+Whilst there is no “rule” on what herbs are in a Bouquet Garni, traditionally it includes parsley, thyme and bay leaf.
+We tend to use whatever we have available in our herb garden at the time, or old herbs that we need to use up

 Cook’s tip: For maximum flavour, the beef should be marinated the day before, leaving the beef to soak up all the flavours overnight.
 If time isn’t on your side, give the beef at least three hours.